-- Select Force/Moment contour results. - Select the MX component. - Click the OK button to display contours of MX for Combination 1. - To display the mesh on top of the contours, select the Mesh entry in the Treeview and drag on drop it on top of the Contours entry in the Treeview.
+- Select Force/Moment contour results.

+- Select the MX component.

+- Click the OK button to display contours of MX for Combination 1.

+If it is required to display the mesh on top of the contours, select the Mesh entry in the Treeview and drag and drop it on top of the Contours entry in the Treeview.